COVID-19 Resources Page

 Catanese Group is here to serve as a trusted advisor, helping small businesses navigate the complexities and regulations of PPP Loans, develop strategies for achieving loan forgiveness, plan and develop a budget, and fulfill documentation requirements.
 Please contact us using the information below if you would like updates on the constantly changing rules and regulations.

-Please note, again, that the above recommendations are based upon information available as of May 7, 2020.
-We recommend that you confirm that no additional rules or regulations have been issued after May 7, 2020 when making decisions on your PPP Loan.
+Please note, again, that the above recommendations are based upon information made available by the SBA We recommend that you confirm if additional rules or regulations have been issued.

 Samuel J. Catanese, CPA, is the leading partner of Catanese Group, a certified public accounting and business management firm located in Western Pennsylvania.
 Mr. Catanese has worked with clients across the country on consulting and planning engagements.
 For more information, call (814) 255-8400 or email him at firstname.lastname@example.org.